 Duplicate a Page

 To duplicate a page, select the page(s) and click the "Duplicate" button at the top right of the site map:

 This will automatically create a copy of the page at the same level of hierarchy in the site map.

 To edit the settings of a page in the Site Map, select the page and click on the "Edit Page" icon at the top right:

 This will allow you to change any of the page settings, like page name, slug, description, social media image, and more!

 If you want to move a page to a new location in the hierarchy, just grab it and drag it to the desired location.
 As you do so, you'll see an orange line indicate where the page will be moved to:

 When you rearrange the pages, the URL structure of your site may also change.
 Pages that are higher up in the hierarchy will appear first in the URL (for example, "www.yoursite.com/page-one/page-two".)

-At the right side of the site map, you'll see an area that lists your currently available Master Pages.
+At the left side of the site map, you'll see an area that lists your currently available Master Pages.
 These can be applied to any of the pages in the site by dragging them onto a thumbnail.
 To learn more about Master Pages, refer to this article.